 Contracts become binding, funds transfer, and you collect the keys.

-An Agreement in Principle (also called a Decision in Principle or Mortgage in Principle) is a statement from a lender confirming how much they would be prepared to lend you, based on a preliminary review of your finances.
-Getting an AIP before you start house hunting is strongly recommended for several reasons.
+An Agreement in Principle (AIP) is a written confirmation from a lender showing how much they would lend you, based on a preliminary check of your finances.
+You can get a quick estimate before applying by using our affordability calculator.
+Getting an AIP before you start house hunting is strongly recommended because it sets your budget, shows sellers you are a serious buyer, and flags any issues early.

 First, it gives you a clear budget so you know what price range to search in.
 Second, estate agents and sellers take you more seriously when you can demonstrate that a lender has reviewed your finances.
 Third, it flags any potential issues early, giving you time to address them before making an offer.